uf-mil/mil/docs/indyav/software/planning/indyav_path/path.rst

 This is the package that has to do with all things path planning.

-To start the development of other systems, we are going to record a human driver's path and control for that path until we are confident in out non-path-planning systems.
+To start the development of other systems, we are going to record a human driver's path and control for that path until we are confident in our non-path-planning systems.

 Programs
 ^^^^^^^^